malteos/awesome-document-similarity/README.md

 In addition, we distinguish document representations based on the type of data that they rely on, e.g., text, topics, citations.

+In the context of machine learning approaches that produce dense vector representations, the process is often refered to as learning of document features.

 ### Traditional Text-based

 - Bag-of-Words